 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where matyhite typically forms.
+Look in metamorphic rocks country, the host setting where matyhite typically forms.
 If you start seeing variscite, wavellite, quartz in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.